Spoofardio/utilities/text-reminder/README.md

 # Text Reminder

-This program sends a text at the same time each day.
+This program sends a amazing cat fact in version 2. at the same time each day.

 ## Getting Started